ioda-net/geo-infra/README.md

 This repository contains all scripts and template used to manage [geo-front3](https://github.com/ioda-net/geo-front3) and [geo-api3](https://github.com/ioda-net/geo-api3).

-It relies on a collection of Bash and Python3 scripts.
+It relies on a collection of Bash and Python 3 scripts.
 Tasks are launched with [manuel](https://github.com/ShaneKilkelly/manuel) a task runner for Bash.

-To get started go to the getting started section of the documentation.
+View the [getting started](https://docs.geoportal.xyz/getting-started.html) to start with this project.
+To learn more specifically about the infrastructure, look at the [infrastructure page of the documentation](https://docs.geoportal.xyz/infra.html).
+You can also look at [the documentation](https://docs.geoportal.xyz/).

 # Credits